-ICON DESCRIPTION Wizard Wizard : Click this icon to open screens where you can configure the Zyxel Device's time zone Internet access, and wireless settings.
-See Chapter 3 on page 31 for more information about the Wizard screens.
-Theme: Click this icon to select a color that you prefer and apply it to the Web Configurator.
+ICON DESCRIPTION Wizard Wizard : Click this icon to open the screens where you can configure the Zyxel Device's time zone Internet access, and wireless settings.
+See Chapter 3 on page 34 for more information about the Wizard screens. (on Theme: Click this icon to select a color that you prefer and apply it to the Web Configurator.
 Theme Theme Language Language: Select the language you prefer.
+Restart Restart : Click this icon to reboot the Zyxel Device without turning the power off.
+Logout Logout: Click this icon to log out of the Web Configurator.